 Designers in Multiple Roles

-Professionally, I am seeking to become a researcher in the instructional design field.
-I have therefore created a definition of instructional design that highlights the role I play in the field as a researcher.
+My definition of instructional design also highlights the role I play in the field as a researcher.
 I do not want to suggest that there are two separate camps of ID members, nor do I want to elevate either role above the other.
 The function of my definition is to explain how these two roles work together to support the field of ID, the corpus of research, and ultimately learners and performers in their own lives.
 My detailed philosophy, available for download below, includes a more thorough explanation of the interactions between these two roles as well as a diagram illustrating the relationships.

 The Human Element